-Grade Level Admission Other requirements Grade Bever Index Admission Index All Master's Degrees in Business Administration 2.50 points GPA 2.50 Minimum 6 approved credits Minimum Grade B Have a bachelor's degree from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
+Grade Level Admission Other requirements Grade Level Index Admission Index other requirements All Master's Degrees in Business Administration 2.50 points GPA 2.50 Minimum 6 approved credits Minimum Grade B Have a bachelor's degree from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
 Online students must have computer literacy and a valid e-mail address.
 Meet all general admission and transfer requirements.
-Master Degree in Education with specialty in Educational Leadership 3.00 points GPA 3.00 Minimum 6 approved credits Minimum Grade B Have a bachelor's degree from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
+Master Degree in Education with specialty in Educational Leadership 3.00 points GPA 3.00 Minimum 6 approved credits Minimum Grade B Meet an general admission and transfer requirements.
+Have a bachelor's degree from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
 Two letters of recommendation from professors or other professionals.
 Interview with the Program Director or Academic Dean.
 Online students must have computer literacy and a valid email address.
 Meet all general admission and transfer requirements.
-Master's Degrees in Education with specialty in: Curriculum / Assessment and Effectiveness GPA 2.50 Minimum 6 approved credits Minimum Grade B Have a bachelor's degree from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
-Two letters of recommendation from professors or other professionals.
-Interview with the Program Director or Academic Dean.
-Online students must have computer literacy and a valid email address.
-Meet all general admission and transfer requirements.
+Master's Degrees in Education with specialty in: Curriculum / Assessment and Effectiveness GPA 2.50 Minimum 6 approved credits Minimum Grade B 1.
+Have a bachelor's degree from an accredited institution recognized to the US Department of Education or by an official agency from the country of origin.
+2. Two letters of recommendation from professors or other professional.

 Grade Level Admission Transfer Other requirements Index Admission Index Master's Degree in Information Technology 2.50 points GPA 2.50 Minimum 6 approved credits Minimum Grade B Have a bachelor's degree in Information Technology, Computer Sciences or other technology related bachelor's degree from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
 If the bachelor degree in non-technology related, student must have completed at least one (1) course in each of the following three areas at the undergraduate level, prior to be admitted in the master's degree: Operating Systems and Architecture Network Fundamentals Data Base Design Online students must have a computer, computer literacy and a valid email address.
 Meet all general admission and transfer requirements.
-All Master's Degrees in Science in Nursing 2.50 points GPA 2.50 Minimum 6 approved credits Minimum Grade B Have a bachelor's degree in Science in Nursing from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
-Have and present evidence of active and permanent License of General Nurse (BSN) in U.S. or P.R.
+All Master's Degrees in Science in Nursing 2.50 points GPA 2.50 Minimum 6 approved credits Minimum Grade B 1.
+Have a bachelor's degree in Science in Nursing from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
+2. Have and present evidence of active and permanent License of General Nurse (BSN) in U.S. or P.R.
 The student must maintain the license active during the time of study.
-Interview with the Program Director, Coordinator or Academic Dean.
-Two letters of recommendation from teachers or other professionals.
-Professional resume.
-Must have computer literacy and a valid email address.
-Meet all general admission and transfer requirements.
-Master's Degree in Industrial Organizational Psychology 2.50 points GPA 2.50 Minimum 6 approved credits Minimum Grade B Have a bachelor's degree from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
-Submit an essay in an assigned topic.
-Interview with the Program Director/Coordinator or Academic Dean.
-Students must have computer literacy and a valid email address.
-Meet all general admission and transfer requirements.
-Read and sign the Special Requirements Orientation Certification.
-Note: Students interested in applying for the Puerto Rico Psychologists' licensing examination must enroll in supervised practicum courses that are equivalent to 500 hours in total.
-According to the Regulations of the Puerto Rico Psychologist Board of Examiners, the number of online courses must not exceed 30% of the total program, and it only applies to courses of a mainly theoretical nature.
+3. Interview with the Program Director, Coordinator or Academic Dean.
+4. Two letters of recommendation from teachers or other professionals.
+5. Professional resume.
+6. Must have computer literacy and a valid email address.
+7. Meet all general admission and transfer requirements.
+Master's Degree in Industrial Organizational Psychology 2.50 points GPA 2.50 Minimum 6 approved credits Minimum Grade B 1.
+Have a bachelor's degree from an accredited institution recognized by the US Department of Education or by an official agency from the country of origin.
+2. Submit an essay in an assigned topic.
+3. Interview with the Program Director/Coordinator or Academic Dean.
+4. Students must have computer literacy and a valid email address.
+5. Meet all general admission and transfer requirements.
+6. Paged and sign the Special Requirements Orientation Cortification.